 To this end, your attorney might request logbooks and inspection records to see whether anyone noted that tire tread was poor.
 The absence of solid records is itself damaging to trucking companies, since federal law requires that they regularly inspect truck tires and document the findings.
 We also might interview a truck driver or trucking company representative to ask about whether they knew something was wrong with the tire or the truck in the days leading up to an accident.

 Speak With MG Law Today

 Tire blowouts cause unique problems when it comes to getting compensation.
 For one, the pieces of tire might disappear, blown away by the wind.
-Reconstructing the accident requires skill and experience, which only a Conyers truck accident lawyer can provide.
+Reconstructing the accident requires skill and experience, which our attorneys can provide.
 Call MG Law to speak with a member of our team during a free consultation.